 Please make sure you submit a valid email address.
 You will receive a confirmation email once your online application has been submitted.
-You will receive your student ID number and registration appointment by email in five to ten business days.
+You will receive your student ID number and registration appointment by email in 2-3 business days.
 If you do not receive the emails in your email inbox, please check your spam/junk mail folder.